UMICTResearch/UMICTResearch.github.io/README.md

     - description (duplicate field could be used elsewhere on the website)
     - weight (defines order of appearance)
     - datafile (contains name of data file which has list of associated papers.
 This data file is present in the '_data' directory)
-4. To change any detail, updates to the fields is the only required task
+4. To change any detail, update the above fields

-####How to Modify?
+####How to Add/Modify a project?
-1. To add a new project, duplicate an existing post and change the name of the file if you know the following
+1. To add a new project, duplicate an existing post in the '_posts' directory and change the name of the file
-    - today's date
+    - Decide on a shortname for the project which is related to the title of the project and name it as per:
-    - (shortname) of project
+        - yyyy-mm-dd-project-(shortname).markdown
-2. Modify the Title of the project
+2. Modify 'title' field
-3. Modify the subtitle
+3. Modify 'subtitle' field
-4. Add the same date as in the filename
+4. Modify 'date' field which matches the filename date
-5. Create a folder in assets and name it same as 'project-'(shortname)
+5. Create a folder in 'assets' directory and name it as 'project-'(shortname)
-6. Save an image of min-width 1600px with the filename 'thumbnail.jpg' in assets/short
+6. Add an image of min-width 800px with the filename 'thumbnail.jpg' in 'assets' folder
-7. Add an alt description to make this thumbnail accessible
+7. Modify 'alt' field to make this thumbnail accessible
-8. Modify the description field to whatever needed
+8. Modify 'description' field
-9. Add a weight which defines order of this project on the homepage (lower = appears first)
+9. Modify 'weight' field which defines order of this project on the homepage (lower = appears earlier)
-10. Go to _data directory and duplicate an existing project-(shortname).yml data file
+10. In the '_data' directory, duplicate an existing project-(shortname).yml data file
 11. Change the filename to project-(shortname).yml (specific to this project)
-12. Go back to the _posts directory and edit the datafile value to project-(shortname)
-13. Save and upload to repository
+12. Save and commit to repository

-All all subprojects of the main project is stored in the _data/project-(shortname).yml file
+All papers of the main project are stored in the _data/project-(shortname).yml file

+####How to add/modify projects with sub-projects?
+1. Change 'layout' field to 'project_multi'
+2. 'project_multi' uses the 'project_multi.html' template
+3. Modify the data file stored under _data/project-(shortname).yml file

 ---

-##Papers
+##Project Papers
+1. All papers appearing on project pages are stored in _data/project-(shortname).yml
+2. Each paper contains the following fields:
+    - name: name of the paper
+    - pic: thumbnail image (max width: 150px)
+    - abstract: short paper description
+    - authors: name of authors
+    - mainlink: name of the pdf file (without extension)
+    - resources: collection of various resource types
+        - type: name of the resource type. eg - pdf | ppt
+        - link: name of the resource without extension

+#### How to modify?
+1. To add a new paper use the data structure already present in another project under '_data' directory
+2. Duplicate any 'project-shortname' folder and rename it to the appropriate one
+3. Open _data/project-shortname.yml
+4. Save the PDF or resource under '_assets/project-shortname' folder
+5. Create a thumbnail image as per follows:
+    - To create a thumbnail image use: https://pdfjpg.net/
+    - Select Output Quality: 150dpi
+    - Select the pdf file to convert to jpb
+    - Click on Convert, wait for the process to finish
+    - Save the first image which is generated using the following naming convention:
+        - nameofpdf_thumb.jpg

+---

+##Homepage Papers
 1. All papers appearing on the homepage are stored in _data/papers.yml
 2. Each paper contains the following fields:
     - name: name of the paper